Black Wedding Rings

 Another issue with black wedding rings is their lifecycle.
 Because black rings are a popular trend right now doesn’t necessarily mean that they will remain so forever.
 Other more popular wedding ring metals like yellow gold, white gold or platinum have already stood the test of time, yet have still gone in and out of fashion.
 Buying a black wedding ring, either tungsten or carbon fiber, may mean that you are buying a ring that could potentially go out of fashion down the road.

 The Black Wedding Ring above was white gold plated with black rhodium.
 Another potential issue with the plated black wedding rings is that they are a matte black.
 There is no way to get a glossy black like you can with the contemporary metals.

 Think to yourself…. can you see yourself wearing a Black Wedding Ring for the rest of your life?
 Because these wedding rings are a relatively new phenomenon, we aren’t 100% sure that this style will remain popular in the future.
 We think the fad could die until a more workable black metal solution is created, because you know there are people working on it right now!

-Click HERE to learn more about custom jewelry, custom wedding Rings, or to contact us about your own custom wedding ring.
+Click CUSTOM JEWELER to see all of our custom men’s rings, or to contact us about your own custom wedding ring.
 It can cost less than you think to have a custom wedding ring made.
 Why deal with the hassle of retail stores when you can get a custom ring made from the comfort of your own home?